The RVUCOM Office of Admissions processes thousands of applications for admission each year. The minimum requirements for admission include:

 No grade below a “C” will be considered to fulfill requirements.
 Additional upper-division coursework such as Human Anatomy, Physiology, Genetics, and Cellular Biology is highly recommended.

-- A minimum science and cumulative GPA of 3.0.
+- A minimum science and cumulative GPA of 3.0 as calculated on the AACOMAS application.

 Note: The chances for admission for a candidate with minimal grades are limited.
 Admission would require outstanding achievement on the part of the candidate during their career or unique individual circumstances.
 Preference will be given to candidates with a science and cumulative GPA of 3.6 or higher.
 On average, candidates admitted to colleges of osteopathic medicine each of the past three years have GPAs greater than 3.6.

 - RVUCOM is requiring candidates to take the Medical College Admission Test (MCAT).
-Candidates are required to take the Medical College Admission Test (MCAT) within 3 years from matriculation.
+Candidates are required to take the Medical College Admission Test (MCAT) within 3 years prior to matriculation.
 There is no minimum required score.

 Note: A competitive MCAT score is around 506